j7sus/j7sus/README.md

 <h3 align="right">Hi 👋, I'm J7SUS</h3>
 <h3 align="right">A frontend developer student passionate about technology and open source software</h3>

-<p align="justify">🌱 As a student I enjoy learning and improving, my goal is to specialize in content creation with a focus on design and development using coding and new technologies.
-I am currently learning at
 <h3 align="right">:black_heart:++;</h3>

 <h3 align="left">Languages and Tools:</h3>